kparc/kcc/README.md

 9 18 27 36 45 54 63 72 81
 ```

-And your goal here is to make sure you understand the logic and the order of
+Your goal is to make sure you understand the logic and the order of
 evaluation of this expression, which only consists of one operator and two
 adverbs.
 And you have everything you need: